Co-Written by Andrew Arra, RD and Jeff Binek

 Micronutrients are vitamins and minerals like calcium, potassium, Vitamin A and Vitamin C that are vital to maintaining good health.
 You need specific amounts for the production of enzymes, protein, and other elements created by your body.
 Without enough micronutrients, deficiencies can slow down your BMR and affect other areas of your health.

 Healthy energy will empower you to work out consistently, easily break down and process foods, recover from workouts faster, lose weight and keep the weight off for good!
 As food and exercise replace fat tissue with lean muscle, your BMR will slowly increase and THIS is when you will really hit your stride.
 In the Friendship community, we love to use the myfitnesspal app to help us learn how to balance macro and micronutrients (free in the Apple app store).
-For additional help, our Dublin, Ohio gym location also has in-house dietitians and a nutritional coaching program that will support you every step of the way until you finally get the results you’ve always wanted.
+For additional help, our Dublin AND Lewis Center gym locations have in-house dietitians and a nutritional coaching program that will support you every step of the way until you finally get the results you’ve always wanted.

-Click here to learn more or schedule a FREE nutrition consultation.
+Click here to learn more or schedule a FREE consultation.

 See other popular blog articles: Dietitians vs. Nutritionists: What’s the Difference? and Embracing Change: Pregnant and Post-Pregnancy Fitness